Stevie-Ray/referrer-spam-blocker/README.md

 - - - -

 ## Apache: .htaccess usage
 .htaccess is a configuration file for use on web servers running Apache.
 This file is usually found in the root “public_html” folder of your website.
 The .htaccess file uses two modules to prevent referral spam, mod_rewrite and mod_setenvif.
-Decide which method is most suitable with your Apache server configuration. **Please note:** The usage of mod_authz_host has changed with Apache 2.4.
+Decide which method is most suitable with your Apache server configuration.
+This file is **Apache 2.4** ready, where mod_authz_host got deprecated.

 ## Nginx: referral-spam.conf usage